lino-framework/lino/docs/team/projects.rst

 - A project usually corresponds to a public code repository (using Git or Mercurial).
 But you can have non-public projects which have no repo at all, e.g. your developer blog.
-- A project usually corresponds to a given Python package published to PyPI.
+- A project usually corresponds to a given Python package to be published on PyPI.
-- A project can have a number of Sphinx document trees.
+- A project can have a number of Sphinx document trees (default is one tree named :file:`docs`).

 You "activate" a project by opening a terminal and changing to its directory.
 That's all.